 These ingrained job application etiquettes are primarily a test to see how qualified, willing, or polite an applicant is.
-The resume is also a part of it, though, HR managers tend to prioritize an application that resonates modesty than a resume reeking with arrogance.
+The resume is also a part of it, though HR managers tend to prioritize an application that resonates modesty than a resume reeking with arrogance.

-- Submit resumes that do not contain malicious or suspicious files attached on it.
+Submit resumes that do not contain malicious or suspicious files attached to it.
 Viruses surreptitiously invade your computers every time you plug in a flash drive or visit an unprotected web site.
 Make sure to check your resume, since malicious wares often target word documents and PDF files.
 Submitting resumes riddled with viruses to job portals will not give you any fighting chance at all to land an interview.

-- Don’t pester hiring personnel by submitting multiple copies of your resume.
-They (hiring managers and HR personnel) understand that you want to be part of the working force, but submitting multiple copies of your resume to emphasize your desire to work for them is just unforgiveable.
+Don’t pester hiring personnel by submitting multiple copies of your resume.
+They (hiring managers and HR personnel) understand that you want to be part of the working force, but submitting multiple copies of your resume to emphasize your desire to work for them is just unforgivable.
 As much as possible, send your application once and move on to the next job vacancy.
 This is what we mean by multiple applications!